How to Start a Food Truck in West Virginia (2026)

 General liability insurance $500-$1,500/year $1M required by Charleston; recommended everywhere

-Initial food inventory and supplies $1,000-$3,000 First stocking of ingredients and disposables
+Initial food inventory and supplies $1,000-$3,000 First stocking of ingredients, disposable containers, condiments

 Related West Virginia Business Guides